elastisys/compliantkubernetes/docs/user-guide/additional-services/keycloak.md

 \
 As of May 2023, Keycloak is a [CNCF Incubating project](https://www.cncf.io/blog/2023/04/11/keycloak-joins-cncf-as-an-incubating-project/).

-In this guide we outline the necessary steps to configure and deploy a Keycloak instance on a Compliant Kubernetes cluster that is using the [managed Postgres.](postgresql.md)
+In this guide we outline the necessary steps to configure and deploy a Keycloak instance on a Compliant Kubernetes cluster that is using the [managed Postgres service](postgresql.md).
 \
 This will provide you with a robust and secure IAM solution to manage user access and authorization for your applications running on Compliant Kubernetes.